-Learn them, apply them and you’ll go from prepping neophyte to hardcore survivor in no time.
+Learn them, apply them, and you’ll go from prepping neophyte to pro survivor in no time.

 Tom Marlowe grew up with a gun in his hand, and has held all kinds of jobs in the gun industry: range safety, sales, instruction and consulting, He has the experience in helping civilian shooters figure out what firearms work best for them.